50 Therapist-Approved Boundary Phrases

 50. "I need you to respect my boundaries."

 A direct reminder when someone repeatedly oversteps.
+Use it when others keep pushing.

 Example: